 There is a delightful air of protest, nonconformity and unity.
 The grieving crowds are holding messages of support, liberation, hope and new beginnings.

-Bristol is a place for activism, with anarchist social centers and community hubs.
+Bristol is a place for activism, with anarchist social centres and community hubs.
 It has a slavery past that peaked between 1730 and 1745, when it became the leading slaving port.

 The city has a strong sense of community

-The protest makes international headlines when the statue is tippled down in a crowd of 10,000 people cheering through masks, kneeling on the neck of the statue for 8 minutes in silence.
+The protest made international headlines when the statue was toppled down in a crowd of 10,000 people cheering through masks, kneeling on the neck of the statue for 8 minutes in silence.

-It feels like a long time, it feels like we are writing history, our Bristol proud script.
-The statue is dragged through the harbourside and finally thrown at the canal.
+It felt like a long time, it felt like we were writing history, our Bristol proud script.
+The statue was dragged through the harbourside and finally thrown at the canal.

 The police proved to be with & for the people

-The police don’t stop it, they acknowledge the greater risk arresting the protesters.
-So they don’t, they protect a community that is consciously amending damages, a town proud of its diversity, emancipating a symbolic slavery no longer acceptable.
+The police didn’t stop it, they acknowledged the greater risk of arresting the protesters.
+So they didn’t, they protected a community that is consciously amending damages, a town proud of its diversity, emancipating a symbolic slavery no longer acceptable.

-The mayor of Bristol releases a statement understanding the significance of the protest and supporting its core values.
-During the protest you hear reggae music at a distance and smiling behind my mask.
-I imagine previous marches of African people fighting for liberation.
+The mayor of Bristol released a statement understanding the significance of the protest and supporting its core values.
+During the protest you could hear reggae music at a distance and I, smiling behind my mask, imagined previous marches of African people fighting for liberation.

-Black music is an artistic demonstration of resistance, a voice that cannot be silent.
+Black music is an artistic demonstration of resistance, a voice that cannot be silenced.
 It’s a stand against inequality and a magnificent coded way to infiltrate the message into modern culture.